 The Council will only use standalone financial derivatives (such as swaps, forwards, futures and options) where they can be clearly demonstrated to reduce the overall level of the financial risks that the Council is exposed to.
 Additional risks presented, such as credit exposure to derivative counterparties, will be taken into account when determining the overall level of risk.
-Embedded derivatives will not be subject to this policy, although the risks they present will be managed in line with the overall treasury risk management strategy.
+Embedded derivatives, including those present in pooled funds and forward starting transactions will not be subject to this policy, although the risks they present will be managed in line with the overall treasury risk management strategy.